What if I don’t pay?

 What is a Suspended Possession Order?

-What happens if the Court adjourns the case?
+What happens if the court adjourns the case?

-The Court can adjourn a case for a number of reasons.
+The court can adjourn a case for a number of reasons.
 Cases are adjourned for further work like benefits assessments to take place.
-Usually we would apply to Court for another date to continue proceedings.
+Usually we would apply to court for another date to continue proceedings.

-What happens if I break the agreement made in Court?
+What happens if I break the agreement made in court?

 What happens if I am evicted?

 You may be considered intentionally homeless as a result of being evicted, however this depends on your personal circumstances.
-You local council may be able to offer temporary housing.
+Your local council may be able to offer temporary housing.
 If a Possession Order is granted we will automatically inform your council who may be able to offer you help and advice.

-What will happen if I am evicted, will I still have to pay?
+If I am evicted, will I still have to pay?